AnaBondiguel/ruby-flowershop-app/README.md

 - Checklists: 2 methods, method parameters, method returns, testing

-## prioritise the implementation of different features, or checklist items within a feature
+## Prioritise the implementation of different features, or checklist items within a feature

  Building features from the lowest data structure to the highest one, and the order is: BouquetItem, Bouquet, Order, and Flowershop